ix-ax/axsharp/docfx/articles/compiler/ADDED_MEMBERS.md

 ## Primitive added members

-**The following members are present by default in any primitive type create by IX compiler.**
+**The following members are present by default in any primitive type create by AXSharp compiler.**

 ## AttributeUnits